 2. Dynamic NAT

-In this case, router is provided with set of public IP addresses, any device wants to connect to internet will be provided with immediately available public IP at router end, There will be one to one mapping based on first come first served technique but not permanent, public IP address used by the private IP can change over time.
+In this case, the router is provided with a set of public IP addresses, any device that wants to connect to the internet will be provided with immediately available public IP at the router end; there will be one to one mapping based on a first-come, first-served technique but not permanent, the public IP address used by the private IP can change over time.

 3. PAT( Port Address Translation)

-In this case, many private IP addresses are mapped to a single public IP, traffic is distinguished by port numbers of devices, i.e which packets belong to which private This is cost-effective, many users can connect to the Internet using single public IP at a time.
+In this case, many private IP addresses are mapped to a single public IP; port numbers of devices distinguish traffic, i.e. which packets belong to which private This is cost-effective; many users can connect to the Internet using single public IP at a time.
 It is also known as NAT overloading.

 How Does NAT Work?

-To understand how NAT works in real scenario Let’s consider a small topology, It has 3 devices connected to a router, let devices be a laptop, a mac, and a smartphone, they are all connected to a router, the router in its turn is connected to internet, public IP assigned to router is 22.214.171.124, the router has assigned 10.11.12.01 to laptop, 10.11.12.01 to MAC and 10.11.12.03 to smartphone.
+To understand how NAT works in a real scenario, Let’s consider a small topology; it has 3 devices connected to a router, let devices be a laptop, a mac, and a smartphone, they are all connected to a router, the router in its turn is connected to the internet, public IP assigned to the router is 22.214.171.124, the router has assigned 10.11.12.01 to a laptop, 10.11.12.01 to MAC and 10.11.12.03 to a smartphone.

-Assume that laptop wants to connect remote server which hosts ‘weather forecasting website’ with global IP 126.96.36.199 and smartphone wants to access facebook hosted at global IP 188.8.131.52 when both requests arrive at the router, router maps the IP and entry in NAT table as shown below:
+Assume that laptop wants to connect to a remote server which hosts ‘weather forecasting website’ with global IP 126.96.36.199 and smartphone wants to access Facebook hosted at global IP 188.8.131.52 when both requests arrive at the router, router maps the IP and entry in NAT table as shown below: